openwrt/packages/net/adblock/files/README.md

 * procd based hotplug support, the adblock start will be triggered by interface triggers
 * suspend & resume adblock actions temporarily without block list reloading
 * runtime statistics via ubus service call
-* query function to quickly identify blocked (sub-)domains, i.e. for whitelisting
+* query function to quickly identify blocked (sub-)domains, e.g. for whitelisting
 * automatic block list backup & restore, backups will be (de-)compressed and restored on the fly
 * add new adblock sources on your own via uci config